Evernorth/aws-lambda-ts-event-handler/README.md

 Minimalistic event handler & HTTP router for Serverless applications.

-`aws-lambda-ts-event-handler` is a lightweight and focusted Typescript library that brings elegant HTTP routing to AWS Lambda functions - without the overhead of traditional web frameworks.
+`aws-lambda-ts-event-handler` is a lightweight and focused Typescript library that brings elegant HTTP routing to AWS Lambda functions - without the overhead of traditional web frameworks.
 Designed specifically for serverless workloads on AWS, this library enables developers to define clean and type-safe API routes using Typescript decorations.

 **Features**